hnb2/heroes/README.md

 #Heroes
 Heroes is a full javascript (i think i saw some HTML around too...) text based RPG.
 I use :

+- VIM to write code
+- JSHint for code quality
 - GCli to render a nice and elegant out of the box graphical console
 - RequireJs to separate each class into modules (AMD)
 - [Eclipse Orion](http://eclipse.org/orion/)'s Xhr and Deferred classes to execute Xhr Request and make use of Deferred object and promises